turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_log_event.md

 **Important Notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to used aws cloudwatch filters.
+Queries with optional quals are optimised to used AWS CloudWatch filters.
 Optional quals is supported for below columns:
   - `log_stream_name`
   - `filter`
   - `region`